 With over 70% of Japan covered with deciduous forest, autumn colour is immense.
 Initially colour is reserved for the mountains which are accessible by train, bus or ropeway.
 The second half of the autumn season sees colour descend into Japan’s cities in the parks and gardens.
 Popular spots include Kiyomizudera, Tofukuji Temple and Eikando in Kyoto to name just a few.

 The scenery in the Liébana region of Northern Spain is spectacular.
-Our route along the CA-185 from Potes to Fuente Dé engulfed by huge mountains with the pretty Rio Deva river running adjacent.
+The route along the CA-185 from Potes to Fuente Dé engulfed by huge mountains with the pretty Rio Deva river running adjacent.
 With not even a cloud in the sky, our excitement was at fever pitch as we drove along the beautiful winding roads.

 It’s many years since we crammed our belongings into backpacks and took our first long-haul flights from Heathrow.
 As part of our ‘gap year’ our itineraries included stays in Australia and New Zealand.
 We were actually in Australia at the same time but didn’t meet for another 3 years back in the UK.